-I have been looking back over some of my old blog posts, going back a few years.
+I have been looking back over my personal blog at some of my old blog posts.
+I am going back a few years.
 Some were quite comical and actually not too badly written.

 The one good habit I have stuck to is not to write for search engines.
-That is, not write keyword packed articles that I think will benefit me in the Google rankings.
+That is, not create keyword packed articles and blog posts that I think will benefit me in the Google rankings.
 They won’t!

-Those poor people who are trying to find their voice, be witty, remain professional and write for search engines must find things so hard.
+Those poor people who are trying to find their voice, be witty, remain professional and write for SEO must find things so hard.
 I know how that feels, a life in irons, well not quite but you get the gist.
-I am no creative writer by any stretch but writing an article that comes from inside me can only be original and I gather everyone loves original.
+I am no creative writer or professional blogger by any stretch but writing an article that comes from inside me can only be original and I gather everyone loves original.

-So I am going to take the old cliche – find your voice – and translate that to – don’t try to emulate others – which should set me right.
+So I am going to take the old cliche – find your voice – and translate that to – don’t try to emulate others – which should set me right for blogging.
 When we were at school our English teacher would say, ‘write an essay in your own words’.
-What she meant was don’t copy from a book, or crib from little Joey down the road in exchange for a Milky Bar.
+What she meant was don’t copy from a book; or crib from little Joey down the road in exchange for a Milky Bar.
 No change there then, we all just need to be original.

 So I am going to bin the cliches of constraint and start to enjoy sharing my thoughts once again, smiling while I write and writing as it comes.

 It’s going to take a bit of practice to get back to normal but today’s the day for breaking away from the herd.